Why ‘Done’ is better than Perfect

 Me: I’m really sorry I am booked until next month.

-That was when it dawned on me, the workshops were NOT about me.
-They were about serving my clients: If I could help people on a one to one, I can help more in a group setting.
+Me: *gulp* so sorry but I haven’t got around to doing that yet.
+That was when it dawned on me, workshops were NOT about me.
+They were about serving my clients, I could help more people in a group setting.